demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

 ```!hashicorp-list-secrets```
 ### hashicorp-get-secret-metadata
 ***
-Returns information about a specified secret in a specified KV V2 engine
+Returns information about a specified secret in a specified KV V2 engine.

 #### Base Command